GabrieleGhisleni/EnergyProject/README.md

 - Create_tables and Partially_populate populate belong to the service that is used to transfer the data into your database.

 We also allow passing new files that can be downloaded from [Terna Download Center].
-First of all There are two files that can be updated:
+First, there are two files that can be updated:

-1. `Load -> Total Load`, it can be downloaded as an Excel or a csv.
+1. to get load data go to `Load -> Total Load`, downloadable as an Excel or a csv.
-2. Here you have to collect two different files:
+2. to get generation data, you'll need to collect two different files:
-   1.  `Generation -> Energy Balance`, select all the possible energies in the field "type" *except for Net Foreign Exchange, Pumping Consumption, Self Consumption*.
+   1.  `Generation -> Energy Balance`, selecting all the possible energies in the field "type" *except for Net Foreign Exchange, Pumping Consumption, Self Consumption*.
-   2.  `Generation -> Renewable Generation`, then select only *Biomass*.
+   2.  `Generation -> Renewable Generation`, selecting only *Biomass*.

-You can do that in two differents ways:
+You can do that in two different ways:
 1. Store the files somewhere and pass the direct link to the script as [1]
 2. Configure the [docker-compose.yml] so to pass the files into the image [2]

 1.

-- External_load_path and External_generation_path are path that points to additional files.
+- External_load_path and External_generation_path are paths pointing to additional files.

-Make sure to follow the procedure indicate below if you want to add files. if there are more than one just pass a string and use comma to separate files as:
+If you want to add files, make sure to follow the procedure indicated below.
+If there are more than one, just pass a string and use comma to separate the files as:

 `
  --external_generation_path github/../biomass.csv,drive/mydrive/load.xlsx